6 Great Tank Mates for Fire Eels (Compatibility Guide 2023)

 Temperament | Occasionally aggressive |

 The Bichir Fish is an option that you need to do your research on before purchasing.
-Some Bichir Fish only reach 12 inches, which means they’re a great addition to a smaller tank.
+Some Bichir Fish only reach 12 inches and are a great addition to a smaller tank.

 What Makes a Good Tank Mate for Fire Eel?

-By far, the most crucial factor when looking for a tank mate for your Fire Eel is the size of the potential tank mate.
-Fire Eels are predators by nature, so you don’t want to pair them with smaller fish.
+The most crucial factor when looking for a tank mate for your Fire Eel is the size of the tank mate.
+Fire Eels are natural predators, so you don’t want to pair them with smaller fish.

 Where Do Fire Eels Prefer to Live in the Aquarium?